klikaba/cms9-demo/README.md

 <% end %>
 ```

-*Afther finishing navigation bar, add partial view in your app.
+*After finishing the navigation bar, add a partial view in your app.

 ```html
 <body>